-If you’re interested in the birdlife in the area, why not call in at the RSPB Ribble Discovery Centre.
+Interested in the birdlife in the area?
+Why not call in at the RSPB Ribble Discovery Centre.
 Find it at the edge of Fairhaven Lake.

 East Beach and the seafront part company for a short distance as you head towards St Annes, approaching Clifton Drive.
 Your next big landmark is the White Church on the corner of Ansdell Road.

 Turn left and follow the coastal road at the White Church cross roads.
 This is Granny’s Bay (below) with Fairhaven Lake ahead.

 For walkers, a footpath runs along the water’s edge from Lytham Green to Granny’s Bay.
 It’s a pleasant stroll against the edge of the sea, watching the wading birds on the sands.
 There’s more about Granny’s Bay here.

 Heading north beyond Granny’s Bay, before you reach St Annes, the next stop is Fairhaven.